 iPhone No Sim card installed, Invalid SIM card or SIM card failure after water damage

 We all know water is one of the biggest enemies of any smartphone out there.
-If your iPhone got in touch with water, you need to turn it off first, unplug all the cables and wipe the water off.
+If your iPhone got in touch with water, you need to turn it off first, unplug all the cables, and wipe the water off.
 What many of us forget to do is to pull out the SIM card.
 If you don’t do that, water will damage your sim card.
-Even if you are able to turn your iPhone back on and the phone works, you may notice one of the error messages.
+Even if you can turn your iPhone back on and the phone works, you may notice one of the error messages.
 While you can try the solutions we have mentioned here, you will probably have to contact your carrier for sim card replacement.

-These problems / solutions are found and effective on iPhone 4, iPhone 4s, iPhone 5, iPhone 5s, iPhone 5c, iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, and iPhone 7 Plus.
+These problems/solutions are found and effective on iPhone 4, iPhone 4s, iPhone 5, iPhone 5s, iPhone 5c, iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, and iPhone 7 Plus.

 Subscribe to our mailing list and get interesting products and updates to your email inbox.